UrlEdge

 1. Request

-User visits old-site.com/page
+User visits old-brand.com/page

 2. Edge Lookup